abrahams1/azsynapselabsny/labs/LabIntroReademe.md

   * Click Next: Review + create > button and the click then **Create** button to create the Azure Synapse (data warehouse).

-  * After the Azure Synapse (data warehouse) is created, select your SQL Data Warehouse (AdventureWorksDW) service and go to overview.
+  * After the data warehouse is created, select your SQL Data Warehouse (AdventureWorksDW) service and go to overview.
 The Azure Synapse (data warehouse) should be running.
 If its paused, Click on **'Resume'** to start your SQL DW instance.

 5. Configure SQL Server Firewall Settings
    * Click on the SQL Server name